Rock Skills Rubric

 Minimum Experience: 12 months

-1. At least 6 months experience coaching others in HTML/CSS.
+1. At least 6 months’ experience coaching others on CDN, DNS, and networking concepts.

 Minimum Experience: 18 months